stulzq/Hangfire.MySql.Core/README.md

 More info: [Hangfire Overview](http://hangfire.io/overview.html#integrated-monitoring-ui)

 ## Build
-Please use Visual Studio or any other tool of your choice to build the solution
+Please use Visual Studio or any other tool of your choice to build the solution.

+## Known Issues
+Currently Install.sql is not deployed if DB objects are not existing.
+As a workaround run your scripts in database and give give CRUD grants to the user that is given in connection string.